harrisonfwest/HI-MaNGA/README.md

 # HI-MaNGA

-Investigating correlation of misalignment between galaxies' non-ionized ('cold') hydrogen gas discs and their stellar disks, and their cold hydrogen gas deficiencies
+This repository houses my work with Professor Karen Masters investigating a correlation between galaxy misalignment and HI deficiency.
+Galaxy misalignment describes a difference in the position angles of a galaxy's stellar and gas discs, and HI deficiency describes how much less non-ionized ('cold') hydrogen gas is present in a galaxy compared to the expected (average) amount at the galaxy's given stellar mass.

-A running to-do list of tasks I hope to accomplish is in `TODO.md`
+A running to-do list of tasks I hope to accomplish can be found in `TODO.md`.

 This work requires the following Python libraries, which are imported in the beginning of the Jupyter notebook: